SouthernMethodistUniversity/tfrrs-scraper/README.md

 ## Run SBATCH script

-This should take approximately 12 hours, which gives 2 seconds between requests.
+This should take approximately 24 hours for every 5,375 links.

 ```
 cd ~/tfrrs-scraper